 Along the way, I found that pairing blogging with teaching was changing my ways of thinking, writing, communicating, learning, and researching.
 As a result, I've recently begun to reconfigure petri dish as more than a classroom companion, although it will still serve that purpose as well.
 The most obvious difference is that the posts will take up a wider range of themes, including my experiences with digital humanities in the classroom, as part of my scholarship, and in bringing the university out beyond its ivy-covered walls.
-More of my own research-in-progress will be incorporated into the blog, and in fact I'll be using what I write here on the open web as an incubator for my online webfolio on science and popular culture and for an emergent "book" of an-as-yet-to-be-determined-form on science and popular culture.
+More of my own research-in-progress will be incorporated into the blog, and in fact I'll be using what I write here on the open web as an incubator for an emergent "book" of an-as-yet-to-be-determined-form on science and popular culture.
 In short, petri dish serves as a touchpoint for these new projects as I move the majority of my work as an historian away from a preoccupation with print production and into the digital sphere: petri dish is about to be retooled as the hub for my DIY digital scipop skunkworks.

 Where'd I come from?
 Why am I (digitally) here?

-In 1993 I earned the first History/Science Studies Ph.D. awarded by the Science Studies Program at UC San Diego -- the same year, as it happened, that the Mosaic web browser was released.
+In 1993 I earned the first interdisciplinary History/Science Studies Ph.D. awarded by the Science Studies Program at UC San Diego -- the same year, as it happened, that the Mosaic web browser was released.
 In other words, I had just finished being trained to contribute to the small-scale academic world of 20th-century print at a time when digital technologies began contributing to the explosion into public consciousness of the Internet via the emergence of the world wide web.

 I found the dynamics of the web fascinating, not least because it was only recently that I had been part of the world of journalism and publishing, which I had left to go back to graduate school (my first stint in grad school was to study cognitive psychology).
 I'd been an associate editor at a general interest magazine, California (probably more well-known under the name of New West, which founder Clay Felker gave it in 1976), where I worked under editors Scott Kaufer and Harold Hayes.
 Beyond the fact that I'd been torn between working in publishing versus academia, it seemed clear to me that computer-mediated communication was destabilizing business-as-usual, changing the nature of journalism (when was the last time you got your news by picking it up off the lawn?), business, politics, social life, and the public sphere in general.
 We weren't in Kansas any more!